Monuments and memorials to Horatio Nelson, 1st Viscount Nelson: Ireland

+Overseas

 Several places overseas have been named after Nelson.
 The city of Nelson, New Zealand bears his name as well as Nelson Island on the Sunshine Coast, British Columbia, Canada.
 There is also Nelson's Island, in Aboukir Bay, the site of Nelson's victory at the Battle of the Nile.

-Two pillars were erected to Nelson in the cities of Montreal and Dublin, both by public subscription in the second half of 1809.
-Nelson's Pillar in Dublin survived controversy and rebellion and Ireland’s exit from the United Kingdom in 1922, but it was destroyed by a bomb planted by former IRA men in 1966, on the eve of the 50th anniversary of the Easter Rising.
-Nelson's Column, Montreal is located in Montreal, Quebec (where Nelson had reportedly fallen in love with a young woman).
-The monument was begun in 1808 and erected in 1809.
+Nelson's Column, Montreal is located in the city where Nelson had reportedly fallen in love with a young woman.
+Components of the monument were shipped there in 1808, and it was erected in 1809.
 It is located in Place Jacques-Cartier, which was a marketplace at the time.
-As the Dublin monument is no longer extant it is the oldest surviving monument to Nelson outside of Great Britain.
-Subscribers for the monument included both English and French, since the French Revolution was popular with neither.
-The monument is located in Old Montreal (Vieux Montréal).
+As the Dublin monument is no longer extant, it is the oldest surviving monument to Nelson outside of Great Britain.
+Subscribers for the monument included both English- and French-speaking residents, since the French Revolution was popular with neither.
+The monument is located in Vieux Montreal.
 It has carved scenes from Nelson's career around the base and the statue on top was claimed to be the oldest public statue of Nelson in the world.
 It was removed due to excessive weathering and has been placed in the Montreal History Centre.
 A copy now stands atop the column in its place.
+Over time the column became more controversial as some French-speaking Québécois perceived it as a sign of British imperialism.
+In 1890, a group of Quebec nationalists unsuccessfully plotted to blow up the monument.
+Four decades later, in 1930, French-speaking residents erected a statue of French Navy officer Jean Vauquelin in a nearby city square (which was subsequently named after him) in response to the continued presence of the monument.